ck99io/jira-github-issue-sync/README.md

 ### Developer To Dos:

-- --Fix broken transition functionality (close a Jira issue when a github issue is closed)--
+- ~~Fix broken transition functionality (close a Jira issue when a github issue is closed)~~
-- - Nice to have: include commit notes in a comment with close?
+    - Nice to have: include commit notes in a comment with close?
-- Add repo list to project.json and functionality to gather ALL github tickets from ALL repos at the beginning (to avoid recreating the same issues in github over and over)
+- ~~Add repo list to project.json and functionality to gather ALL github tickets from ALL repos at the beginning (to avoid recreating the same issues in github over and over)~~
 - Add sync await to avoid nested things, forcing synchronous behavior in an async application
+- Update assignee in GitHub if Jira assignee changes

+### Authentication

+GitHub Account:

+* username: ozp-jira-github
+* password: Pa22word
+* email: stephanie.schneider@nextcentury.com
+    * *You only need the email address to reset the password on this account*